omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 The ``gned`` program from |omnet++| 3.x viewed NED files in isolation.
 In contrast, the |omnet++| IDE gathers information from all ``.ned`` files in all open |omnet++| projects and makes this information available to the NED editor.
-This is necessary because |omnet++| 4.x modules may inherit parameters, visual appearance or even submodules and connections from other modules, so it is only possible to display a compound module correctly if all related NED definitions are available.
+This is necessary because |omnet++| 4.x modules may inherit parameters, visual appearance, or even submodules and connections from other modules, so it is only possible to display a compound module correctly if all related NED definitions are available.